foxlf823/Multi-Filter-Residual-Convolutional-Neural-Network/README.md

 The Multi Filter Residual Convolutional Neural Network (MultiResCNN) is built based on [TextCNN](https://github.com/yoonkim/CNN_sentence), [Residual Network](https://github.com/KaimingHe/deep-residual-networks) and [CAML](https://github.com/jamesmullenbach/caml-mimic).
 It could be used as a strong baseline model for text classification.
-The repo can be used to reproduce the results in the paper:
+The repo can be used to reproduce the results in the [paper](https://arxiv.org/abs/1912.00862):

+    @inproceedings{li2020multirescnn,
+     title={ICD Coding from Clinical Text Using Multi-Filter Residual Convolutional Neural Network},
+     author={Li, Fei and Yu, Hong},
+     booktitle={Proceedings of the Thirty-Fourth AAAI Conference on Artificial Intelligence}, year={2019}
+    }

 Setup
 -----